-The Division offices handle academic scheduling for next year's courses.
+The Division Offices handle academic scheduling for next year's courses.
 In the winter, students meet with their advisors to discuss course options for the next year.
 After the meeting, students bring home a suggested schedule, which their parent must approve and return to the School.
 Final schedules are communicated to the parent in August.
-Division heads are always available to meet with parents/guardians and students about courses and schedules.
+Division Heads are always available to meet with parents/guardians and students about courses and schedules.

-MPH rotates on a 5-day block cycle, with Wednesdays reserved for meetings, advisory, extra classes, and clubs.
-Every day, classes meet for 75 minutes from 8:10 a.m. in the Middle School and 8:15 a.m. in the Upper School to 3:05 p.m.
+MPH rotates on a 5-day block cycle, with Friday's classes alternating every other week.
+Every day, classes meet for 70 minutes, or 60 minutes on Fridays, from 8:10 a.m. to 3:05 p.m.